Crystalline silica regulations on construction sites: what you need to know

 Updated obligations on crystalline silica in construction: OEL values, class H extraction, prevention measures and compliant Sept Tools solutions.

 Crystalline silica is the leading cause of occupational disease on construction sites.
-Found in concrete, granite, sandstone and most mortars, it is released as respirable dust during sanding, chiselling and sawing.
+Found in concrete, granite, sandstone and most mortars, it is released as respirable dust during grinding, chiselling and sawing.

 Regulations have tightened considerably in recent years.
 This guide summarises current obligations and prevention solutions.